sttic/vue-resume/README.md

 ```

 The PDF will be in both the `dist` and `public` folder.
-Make sure port 8000 is available or specify another one with `process.env.PORT`.
+Make sure port 8000 is available or specify another one through an environment variable for `process.env.PORT`.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).